tailer08/cmsc135/projects/proj1_chat/spec.md

 The first entry above is the loopback address, which can be used to access the machine locally.
 You'll notice the IP address of this interface (listed after `inet`) is always `127.0.0.1`.
 Look for an interface listed with an IP address that's different than the loopback one -- in this example, the externally reachable IP address is `127.19.131.124` (listed under `en0`).

 If you're behind a [NAT](http://en.wikipedia.org/wiki/Network_address_translation), you won't be able to reach your server from different machines.
 We'll learn more about NATs later this semester.
-In the meantime, if you'd like to play around with using your server from remote machines, try running it while connected to the wifi in Soda hall, which doesn't use a NAT, and assigns users unique IP addresses.
+However, if your machine is connected to the school network, other machines in the network should be able to access it.

 ##### What's a good port number to pass in?